nvpro-samples/vk_lod_clusters/README.md

 - [threedscans_animals](http://developer.download.nvidia.com/ProGraphics/nvpro-samples/threedscans_animals.zip)
   - 7.9 M Triangles
   - ~ 1.4 GB preloaded memory
-  - 290 MB zip
+  - 128 MB zip 2025/7/11 (original was 290 MB zip, slow to load)
 - [threedscans_statues](http://developer.download.nvidia.com/ProGraphics/nvpro-samples/threedscans_statues.zip)
   - 6.9 M Triangles
   - ~ 1.3 GB preloaded memory
-  - 280 MB zip
+  - 116 MB zip 2025/7/11 (original was 280 MB zip, slow to load)

-These models can take minutes to load, due to the processing into the cluster lod system, even on systems with many CPU cores.
+On a "AMD Ryzen 9 7950X 16-Core Processor" processing time for `threedscans_animals` took around 11 seconds (5 unique geometries).
+That scene has few geometries and many triangles per geometry.
+Due to the few geometries the heuristic chose "inner" parallelism within operations for a single geometry at a time.
+Scenes with many objects will typically use "outer" parallelism over the unique geometries and tend to be processed faster overall.
-We recommend making use of _"File > Save Cache"_ menu entry to store the results of the initial processing next to the original files.
+We recommend making use of _"File > Save Cache"_ menu entry to store the results of the initial processing next to the original files, or launching with `--autosavecache 1`.

 ## Third Party